-For high school graduation, students shall earn a minimum of 24 credits in grades 9 through 12 or earn the appropriate credits to meet the accelerated graduation option.
+For high school graduation, students shall earn a minimum of 24 credits in grades 9 through 12 or earn the 18 required credits to meet the accelerated graduation option or CTE Pathway option.
 No student may be required to take more than the maximum number of credits.
 Students may elect to take additional credits in any area.